EvolBioInf/andi/README.md

 # Links and Additional Resources

 The release of this software is accompanied by a paper from Haubold et al. (in prep.).
 It explains the used *anchor distance* strategy in great detail.
 As soon as the various data sets used for validation are available online we will link to them here.
+The `maf2phy.awk` script used in the validation process is provided in the `scripts` directory.

 # License